SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 The main components of VS Code are:

-* The action bar: VS Code is not an editor meant for a single language and can do many things.
+* The action bar: VS Code is not an editor meant for any one language and can do many things.
 One of the core reasons that VS Code has become so popular is that custom plug-ins called *extensions* can be installed to add functionality to VS Code.
 It is in the action bar that you can navigate between these different applications when you have installed them.